-The Company's shareholders approved a new share compensation plan (the "SCP") on June 23, 2022 at the Company's 2022 annual general meeting.
-The SCP is a 10% "rolling" plan pursuant to which the number of common shares which may be issuable pursuant to RSUs (as defined below) and share purchase options, together with those common shares issuable pursuant to any other security-based compensation arrangements of the Company, including share purchase options issued under the Company's preceding stock option plan, is a maximum of 10% of the issued and outstanding common shares at the time of the grant.
+The Company's Share Compensation Plan ("SCP") was re-approved by shareholders, as required annually, at the Company's annual general meeting held on June 24, 2024.
+The SCP is a 10% "rolling" plan pursuant to which the number of common shares issuable pursuant to RSUs (as defined below) and share purchase options, together with those common shares issuable pursuant to any other security-based compensation arrangements of the Company, is a maximum of 10% of the issued and outstanding common shares at the time of the grant.